signalarun/data-at-scale/README.md

    - Affected nonfunctional requirement is throughput
  + Normalization and Denormalization

+### Data architecture approaches based on properties
+ + Dataarehouse
+ + Hadoop for structured and unstructured data
+ + Data lake to keep data in original form

 ## Data Modelling Methodologies
  + Bottom-up methodologies
    - Identify attributes and then move up